alex-escobar-h/Facial-Expression-Recognition-Model/README.md

 ## Model Architecture

-The model is built using TensorFlow and Keras.
+The model is built using PyTorch's torchvision.
 The architecture consists of the following layers:

 - **Input Layer:** Accepts 48x48 grayscale images.
 - **Convolutional Layers:** Multiple convolutional layers with ReLU activation to extract spatial features.